Managing Your Finances

 The advantage of factoring is the factoring company will pay your company within days for the monies owed you by your client.
 That finance, or factoring, company, in turn, will wait to get paid.
 You will be paying the factoring company with the percentage they will collect off your invoice.

 There are various pros and cons to factoring, so choose carefully when researching these types of companies.
 Some companies will want you to factor all of your company-s invoices through them — even the tiny ones that you may not want or need to filter through their financing.
-I advice you to stay away from these companies.
+I advise you to stay away from these companies.
 Using a factoring company can be expensive so you want to factor only the invoices you need to factor.

 Some companies try to lock your business into a contract for a certain period of time.
 Try to avoid this as well.